aleksmilivojevic/Basic-Monte-Carlo-integrator/README.md

 <img width="432" alt="Screenshot 2025-01-06 at 12 43 05 PM" src="https://github.com/user-attachments/assets/84c22b94-dc5b-4551-b336-29aa1c6734b0" />

 The ambient rectangle used for Monte Carlo approximation is automatically adjusted.
-You can prescribe it to be whatever you want using the adjust_box method.
+You can prescribe it to be whatever you want using the adjustbox method.

 <br>